kirill842/kirill842/README.md

 ### Hi there 👋

+I'm currently learning everything related to self-driving systems

+I'm currently studying at ETU "LETI" with a degree in CV
 <!--
 **kirill842/kirill842** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.